-4. Have a valid Social Security number unless you are from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau.

-- 5. Completed a FAFSA and the school must have a current ISIR to start the initial eligibility process. - 6.
-Sign certifying statements on the FAFSA stating that: - you are not in default on a federal student loan - do not owe a refund on a federal grant - Sign the required statement that you will use federal student aid only for educational purposes - 7.
-Maintain satisfactory academic progress (SAP) while you are attending college or a career school. - 8.
-Be enrolled at least halftime to receive assistance from the Direct Loan Program.

-9. The Pell Grant program does not require half time enrollment, but the student enrollment status does affect the amount of Pell a student may receive.
-A student may receive Pell for a total of 12 payment periods or 600%.
+- 1. Qualify to obtain a college or career school education, either by having a high school diploma or General Educational Development (GED) certificate, or by completing a high school education in a home school setting approved under state law. - 2.
+Be enrolled or accepted for enrollment as a regular student in an eligible degree or certificate program. - 3.
+Have a valid Social Security number unless you are from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau. - 4.
+Completed a FAFSA and the school must have a current ISIR to start the initial eligibility process. - 5.
+Sign certifying statements on the FAFSA stating that: - you are not in default on a federal student loan - do not owe a refund on a federal grant - Sign the required statement that you will use federal student aid only for educational purposes - 6.
+Maintain satisfactory academic progress (SAP) while you are attending college or a career school. - 7.
+Be enrolled at least halftime to receive assistance from the Direct Loan Program. - 8.
+The Pell Grant program does not require half time enrollment, but the student enrollment status does affect the amount of Pell a student may receive. - A student may receive Pell for a total of 12 payment periods or 600%.
 Once the student has reached this limit, no further Pell may be received.